-3.3 For Emission Points AA-200, AA-500, and AA-600, the permittee shall limit the total emission of volatile organic compounds (VOCs) to no more than 95.0 tons per year (tpy) based on a rolling 12-month total basis.
+3.4 For Emission Points AA-200 (Facility-Wide Coating and Cleaning Operations), AA-500 (Urethane Seat Foam Operations), and AA-600 (Spray Adhesive Operations), the permittee shall limit the total emission of volatile organic compounds (VOCs) to no more than 95.0 tons per year (tpy) based on a rolling 12-month period.

 (Ref.: 11 Miss Admin.
 Code Pt.
-2, R. 2.2.B.(10). - Title V Avoidance Limit)
+2, R. 2.2.B.(10).)

-3.4 For Emission Points AA-500 and AA-600, the permittee is subject to and shall comply with all applicable requirements found in 40 CFR Part 63, Subpart OOOOOO - National Emission Standards for Hazardous Air Pollutants (NESHAP) for Flexible Polyurethane Foam Production and Fabrication Area Sources.
+3.5 Emission Points AA-500 (Urethane Seat Foam Operations) and AA-600 (Spray Adhesive Operations) are subject to and shall comply with all applicable requirements found in 40 CFR Part 63, Subpart OOOOOO - National Emission Standards for Hazardous Air Pollutants for Flexible Polyurethane Foam Production and Fabrication Area Sources.

-(Ref.: 40 CFR 63.11414(a); Subpart OOOOOO)
+(Ref.: 40 CFR 63.11414(a); Subpart OOOOOO))

-- 3.5 For Emission Points AA-500 and AA-600, the permittee shall comply with the following material usage requirements: - (a) The permittee shall not use a material containing methylene chloride as an equipment cleaner to flush the mix-head or use a material containing methylene chloride elsewhere as an equipment cleaner in a molded flexible polyurethane foam process; - (b) The permittee shall not use a mold release agent containing methylene chloride in a molded flexible polyurethane foam process; and - (c) The permittee shall not use any adhesive containing methylene chloride in a flexible polyurethane foam fabrication process.
+- 3.6 For Emission Points AA-500 (Urethane Seat Foam Operations) and AA-600 (Spray Adhesive Operations), the permittee shall comply with the following material usage requirements: - (a) The permittee shall not use a material containing methylene chloride as an equipment cleaner to flush the mix-head or use a material containing methylene chloride elsewhere as an equipment cleaner in a molded flexible polyurethane foam process;

+- (b) The permittee shall not use a mold release agent containing methylene chloride in a molded flexible polyurethane foam process; and - (c) The permittee shall not use any adhesive containing methylene chloride in a flexible polyurethane foam fabrication process.